-I recently had a great conversation with a wise leader.
-She shared how we sometimes expect life to be a continuous state where better consistently unfolds.
-Instead, she shared, “Life is more like a heart monitor.
+A wise leader once shared with me, “Life is like a heart monitor.
 You have ups and downs.”
-Then she went on to say, “If we play out that heart monitor analogy, the flat line isn’t ideal; that means you’re dead.”
+Then she added, “If we play out that heart monitor analogy, a flat line isn’t ideal.”

-When we feel strong, we seek opportunities to influence outcomes and shape our circumstances more.
-What’s helpful to prepare for, though, are those times when we aren’t feeling our best.
-Learning how to find motivation within is a precious skill.
+When we feel strong, we naturally seek to influence outcomes and shape our circumstances.
+What’s helpful to prepare for, though, are the times when we aren’t feeling our best.
+Learning how to find motivation from within is one of the most valuable skills we can cultivate.

 Here are four steps to tap into the inner energy needed for action: